 “But what is traditional Polish food like?”

-Having spent an obscene amount of time in Poland over the last two years (probably almost half of that time), I’ve become very well-acquainted with traditional Polish cuisine.
+Having spent an obscene amount of time in Poland over the last two years (probably almost half of that time), I’ve become very well-acquainted with traditional Polish food.
 For me, a big part of travel is experiencing the food of any given place, and you’re much more likely to find me cosied up inside a candlelit local bistro than hiking up a mountain!

 So many travel bloggers spend 3 days in Poland, try some pierogi and write their ‘Ultimate Lists’ of ‘Must Try Traditional Polish Foods!‘ when the reality is that they haven’t personally tried half of the things on the list, and the things that they have tried, they’ve only eaten once in a touristy restaurant.

 I’m not saying that there’s anything wrong with only having a few days somewhere, and not being able to get a taste for all of the local delicacies – however, you probably shouldn’t be writing any sort of ‘guide’ to that country’s cuisine if you haven’t spent a solid amount of time there!
-The only other ‘foodie guide’ style post that you’ll find on this blog is a list of budget restaurants in Kotor, Montenegro.
-I wrote that list after I’d been living in the tiny walled town of Kotor for 2 months, and it still isn’t by any means an exhaustive collection.

 So, what is traditional Polish food like?